- Search The Registry

 The founding of Eatonville, Florida, in 1887 occurred on this date.
 Eatonville is located a few miles north of Orlando, Florida.

-Eatonville, the first incorporated Black town in America possesses a rich traditional Black culture that has endured there through generations.
+Eatonville, the first incorporated Black town in America, possesses a rich traditional Black culture that has endured through generations.
 It is one of the more than 100 Black towns founded between 1865 and 1900.

-The Town of Eatonville was founded by three Union officers, Captain Josiah Eaton, Captain Lewis Lawrence and another officer who is unknown.
-Following the American Civil War, these men left America to settle in South America but during their voyage they turned back and settled in Florida.
+The Town of Eatonville was founded by three Union officers, Captain Josiah Eaton, Captain Lewis Lawrence, and another unknown officer.
+Following the American Civil War, these men left America to settle in South America, but they turned back and settled in Florida during their voyage.

-At this time, Black in Central Florida who had been brought there by Seminole and Cherokee Indians.
-The Natives had stolen the Black slaves from many states along the coast.
-Over time, many of the Natives and former slaves that did not move west, stayed in Central Florida.
+At this time, blacks in Central Florida had been brought there by Seminole and Cherokee Indians.
+The Natives had stolen the black slaves from many states along the coast.
+Over time, many of the Natives and former slaves that did not move west stayed in Central Florida.
 The town’s population in 2000 was 2,432.

 Artist Jules Andre Smith created a series of paintings depicting life in Eatonville during the 1930s-1940s.
 Twelve of these works are at the Maitland Art Center in Eatonville.